SidonTheTroll/cave-of-ordeals/Practical/Physics/Activity/1-circuit-assembly.md

 ## Circuit Diagram
 ![diagram](./img/1-diagram.jpg)

-## Procedure
-1. As shown in the diagram, connect the three bulbs $B_1, B_2$ and $B_3$ separately in series combinations with on/off switches $S_1, S_2$ and $S_3$ respectively.
-2. Connect these three bulb-switch combinations in parallel across the live and neutral wires.
-3. Connect a fuse F of proper rating in the live wire of the circuit.
-4. Connect a three way socket at the end of live and neutral wires.
-Connect a wire from its earth pin.
-5. Insert the plug in the socket fitted on the main electric board.
-6. By pressing the switches $S_1, S_2$ and $S_3$ one by one, check that each bulb is switched on and off independently of each other.
-7. Press the three switches simultaneously and see what happens.

 ## Conclusions
 1. Each bulb functions independently of the other through a separate switch.
 2. The three bulbs can function simultaneously with the installed fuse safely.